aashmore/hugo-site/content/event/merton-18/index.md

 slides: ""
 url_pdf: ""
 summary: Popular science talk on string theory and geometry, University of Oxford
-title: String theory and the shape of nature
+title: Oxford - String theory and the shape of nature
 location: Merton College, University of Oxford
 date: 2018-06-15
 event: Popular science talk on string theory and geometry